 Of course, classics mechanics has been superseded by special relativity.
 But it remains useful because it is still extremely accurate in predicting the behaviour of most objects that are not smaller than a molecule, similar to how it is possible to predict the movement or behaviour of masses of people but not individuals.

 Are the concepts of classical mechanics useful outside the domain of physical science?
-My answer is “yes.”
+My answer is yes.
 Human behaviour can be understood in terms of classical mechanics; the moral universe seems to operate by analogous laws.
 Consider inertia.
 Like any object in the physical world, human behaviour tends to stay at rest.
 Ortega, who was a Spanish philosopher of the 20th century, wrote that we refer to the crowd as “masses” not so much because of their multitude, but because of their inertia.
-Indeed, the vast majority of people do nothing with their lives.
+Inertia is why we hate change.
+It is also why remarkable people are so few.

 As for the second law of motion, all of us recognize something like momentum in the course of our everyday lives.
 Often, we literally say that we are “gaining momentum.”
 But what is momentum as it pertains to the moral dimension?
 In short, it is the force that flows from the past into the present, which either helps us succeed or hinders our progress.
 Winners tend to win, and losers tend to lose, partly because of the momentum of past victories or past failures.
 It’s been said that habit is second nature, but what is habit except a combination of the power of inertia and the momentum generated by one’s past actions?

-There is, also, a moral equivalent to Newton’s third law.
+There is, also, a moral equivalent to Newton’s third law, the law of action and reaction.
 Anyone who has ever tried to achieve great things has encountered oppositional force, which typically takes the form of temptation, self-sabotage, and the like.
 The moral universe, like our physical universe, does not exist in the vacuum of space, so it is not enough just to act once, and then to rest on one’s laurels.
 Rather, it is necessary to exert oneself until the bitter end, and that will always be the case so long as moral “friction” is a permanent feature of our lives.
-By the way, there is no way to avoid oppositional force except to yield to it: temptation only shows its strength to those who resist it.
+Indeed, there is no way to avoid oppositional force except to yield to it, which gets you precisely nowhere.

 It takes discipline to change your behaviour, to be sure, but it is not at all clear where the power to do so comes from.
 Some kind of force is necessary to get things off the ground, and momentum helps to keep it going.
 But from what inner store do we draw to overcome oppositional force?
 It is, after all, relentless, inexhaustible, and incessant.
 There is a mystery here.
 One thing is for sure: we cannot rely on anyone but ourselves.